danrevah/sandbox-bundle/README.md

 * `responseCode` (default = 200) - it's the Http response code of the Sandbox response.
 * `type` (default = 'json') - you can choose between 'json' and 'xml'.
 * `parameters` (default = array()) - this is used to validate required parameters in the Sandbox API in order to produce an Exception if the parameter is missing.
-* `multiResponse` (**required**) - used to find matching `parameters` from the request and if the values are equal, it returns a response with the `resource` file mentiond. the parameters `type` and `responseCode` insdie the `multiResponse` are not required it will use the parent parameters if none is found inside a matching case.
+* `multiResponse` (**required**) - used to find matching `parameters` from the request and if the values are equal, it returns a response with the `resource` file mentiond. the parameters `type` and `responseCode` inside the `multiResponse` are not required it will use the parent parameters if none is found inside a matching case.
 * `responseFallback` (**required**) - it's using this response when none of the `multiResponse` `caseParams` has been matched.